 The marketing strategies you have in place today play a major factor in the success of your parts web store.

-Most dealerships choose to hire an outside marketing agency, so a parts marketing expert can handle the advertisements while your parts team focuses on selling parts & accessories.
+Most dealerships choose to hire an outside marketing agency, so a parts marketing expert can handle the advertisements while your parts team focuses on selling parts and accessories.
 Still, even with someone else handling all of your auto parts marketing, you and your team will still run across some digital marketing terms and tools that you need to be familiar with.

 If you’re confused by the jargon of digital marketing, then this article is for you.
 We’ll break down the most frequently asked questions we hear from dealers about digital marketing.

 Google Ads is Google’s advertising service, where advertisers can create and run ad campaigns.
 These ads will appear in Google search results, so your advertisements will appear to shoppers using Google to search for the auto parts they need.